alannchang/reach-mastermind2024/README.md

 - Configure random number server so that random numbers are generated and added to redis number store on regular intervals
 - Configure game server to pull random numbers from redis number store
+- Implement measures to prevent redis number store from completely depleting
 - Implement proper (input) data validation, especially for the player guesses
 - Set up database for storing completed game session history, so Redis doesn't have to
 - Set up Redis Sentinels, Master-Slave architecture